0523Nishant/PersonalAutofill/README.md

-# 🧠 JobAutoFiller - Chrome Extension (MERN Stack)
+# 🧠 JobAutoFiller - Chrome Extension (MERN Stack with PostgreSQL)

-A powerful Chrome extension built with the **MERN stack** that helps users **automatically fill out job application forms** with saved resume data — saving time and streamlining job applications.
+A powerful Chrome extension built using the **MERN stack** (with PostgreSQL) that helps users **automatically fill out job application forms** with saved resume data — saving time and streamlining job applications.

 ---